Healthcare CEO shooting suspect indicted on murder charges – DW – 12/18/2024

 Luigi M. was arrested after the search for the killer behind the healthcare executive's death mesmerized Americans.

-He was ultimately arrested in Pennsylvania, where he was charged with gun and forgery offenses.
+He was ultimately arrested in Pennsylvania, where he was charged with gun and forgery offenses among others.

 He has been locked up there without bail and is fighting extradition to New York.